Last Updated on

 Mid-century Modern Furniture

 The furniture will accent any room in your home.
-Choose from living room units, dining room sets, and bedroom units.
+Choose from living room units, dining room sets, and mid-century modern bedroom units.
 You can create an office of the era using the right picks.
 There is something for every style and budget.

 Shown above: a typical living room set of the era with tapered leg chairs, side table, upholstered sofa on high raised legs, and an art deco accent coffee table.
 The room also features natural wood walls and classic moldings which create the typical-to-the-era style.